Cruz-Lopez-Carlos-Antonio/Bateman_equations_improvements/README.md

 The programs are licensed under a Creative Commons Attribution 4.0 International License: http://creativecommons.org/licenses/by/4.0/

-Authors: Carlos-Antonio Cruz-López (cacl.nucl@gmail.com), Gilberto Espinosa-Paredes (gepe@xanum.uam.mx), Juan
+Authors: Carlos-Antonio Cruz-López (cacl.nucl@gmail.com), Gilberto Espinosa-Paredes (gepe@xanum.uam.mx), Juan-Luis François-Lacouture (juan.luis.francois@gmail.com)

 Mathematical and algorithmical generalities of the codes are described in the following lines with the purpose to provide some insight of the developed work.
 Nevertheless, a more detailed and precise discussion is provided in the submitted article.